Irony Meaning Examples In Sentence Synonyms & Antonyms

 What is dramatic irony?

-Examples of irony in literature include the ending of O. Henry's "The Gift of the Magi" and the situation in William Shakespeare's "Romeo and Juliet" where the audience knows that Juliet is not really dead, but Romeo does not.
+Expressions of irony in literature can be observed in O. Henry's "The Gift of the Magi" in its conclusion and in William Shakespeare's "Romeo and Juliet" due to Juliet's survival, which is contrary to what Romeo believes.

-Irony is used in everyday life to express humor, create surprise, or make a point.
-It can be found in conversations, social media, and even in advertising.
+Irony in daily life seeks to convey humor, create surprise, or make a specific point.
+It is manifest in daily conversation, posts on social media, and also seen in advertising.

 To Know easy meaning of English Language words with Examples, Please